aineon/velvet-goldmine/TESTING.md

 #### **Newsletter Unsubscribe Page**
 - Can be accessed by all users by clicking the links in the footer
 - Can be accessed via the link in the sign up confirmation email
-- If an invalid email address format is entered useris informed
+- If an invalid email address format is entered user is informed
-- If a vaild email address that exists in the database is entered:
+- If a valid email address that exists in the database is entered:
     - Toast success message is triggered informing the user their email address has been removed from the mailing list
     - A confirmation email is sent informing the user they have been unsubscribed from the mailing list and will no longer receive newsletter emails
     - Page is refreshed